angular/angular/src/lib/input/input.md

-The only limitations are that the `type` attribute can only be one of the values supported by `mdInput` and the native element cannot specify a `placeholder` attribute if the `md-form-field` also contains a `md-placeholder` element.
+The only limitations are that the `type` attribute can only be one of the values supported by `mdInput` and the native element cannot specify a `placeholder` attribute if the `md-form-field` also contains an `md-placeholder` element.

 ### Supported `input` types